galaxyproject/training-material/topics/single-cell/tutorials/bulk-deconvolution-evaluate/tutorial.md

 # Create pseudo-bulk and actual cell proportions

 We are now going to run our first workflow!
 This workflow will extract a subsample from the data containing 200 random cells.
+The workflow will then perform two things with this subsample:

+1. Count the cell types and proportions of the data in order to be used as reference later against the predicted proportion values
+2. Remove the cell types and convert the single-cell data into pseudo-bulk data to be later inputted into the deconvolution tools.

+The above will be done twice to emulate multiple "subjects".
+Since the deconvolution tools will be expecting the bulk-RNA data to comprise of at least 2 subjects (each with their own bulk data).
+For this tutorial our subjects will simply be called **A** and **B**.
+However, in the real world these subjects could be different patients, tissue samples, diseased/healthy, etc.

-This data will be used to generate our pseudo-bulk data along with the actual cell proportions used to evaluate/compare with the output of the deconvolutional tools. **Remember** since we have a collection of 20 inputs, the output of this workflow will be 20 subsamples, each with 200 random cells each.
+**Remember** since we have a collection of 20 inputs, the output of this workflow will be a collection of 20 elements, each corresponding to the input elements.
+Each output will have its own random selection of 200 cells.

-> <comment-title>Inputting Multiple Datasets</comment-title>
+> <comment-title>Inputting multiple datasets</comment-title>
 >
 > In order to upload the input collections into the workflow, you first need to set the input type to **Multiple datasets** in the input file selection.
 >
 > ![Multiple Datasets](../../images/bulk-deconvolution-evaluate/batch-mode.png "Multiple Datasets button in Galaxy") {: .comment}

-> <hands-on-title>Run pseudobulk and actual proportions workflow</hands-on-title>
+> <hands-on-title>Run pseudo-bulk and actual proportions workflow</hands-on-title>
 >
 > 1. **Import the workflow** into Galaxy
 >    - Copy the URL (e.g. via right-click) of [this workflow]({{ site.baseurl }}{{ page.dir }}workflows/qc_report.ga) or download it to your computer.